magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 [comment]: <> (![image]&#40;/images/user-guide/oauth-2-support/21-oauth2-custom-general.png&#41;)
 {% include images-gallery.html imageCollection="step21" preview="false" max-width="100%" %}

-Select the **Basic** type and, if necessary fill in the fields *(described in more detail below in this article in the Basic mapper part).* Some configurations are available only in Professional Edition.
+Select the **Basic** type and, if necessary fill in the fields *(described in more detail below in this article in the Basic mapper part).* Some configurations are available only in IoT Hub.
 Then, **save** the settings.

 [comment]: <> (![image]&#40;/images/user-guide/oauth-2-support/22-oauth2-custom-mapper-pe.png&#41;)
 {% include images-gallery.html imageCollection="step22" preview="false" max-width="100%" %}